Is it normal to forget things constantly?

 When does it become a problem?

-2. There are real consequences: Lost a job, damaged a relationship, financial problems
+2. There are real consequences: a lost job, a strained relationship, money problems

-3. It causes anxiety: You live in fear of forgetting something important
+3. It feeds anxiety: you start living in low-level fear of forgetting the next important thing

-4. It requires extreme compensation: Multiple alarms, sticky notes everywhere, and you still drop the ball
+4. It demands extreme compensation: alarms stacked on sticky notes stacked on lists, and you still drop the ball

 Strategies that actually work

-• One designated spot for keys, wallet, etc. Always the same place.
+• One designated spot for keys, wallet, the lot.
+Always the same place.
 No exceptions.

-• Written lists because your memory simply isn't reliable
+• Written lists, because your memory simply isn't the reliable narrator here

-• Fixed routines that don't require you to remember anything
+• Fixed routines that run without asking you to remember a thing

 This has nothing to do with intelligence

-Memory issues in ADHD have zero correlation with how smart you are.
-Plenty of brilliant people can't remember where they put their glasses 30 seconds ago.
+Memory trouble in ADHD has zero correlation with how smart you are.
+Plenty of genuinely brilliant people can't tell you where their glasses went 30 seconds ago.